 Easy Pineapple Mango Green Smoothie with Spinach

 This refreshing tropical smoothie will have you thinking you are sitting on the beach!
-With only a handful of ingredients, this creamy pineapple mango smoothie is the perfect way to have a quick breakfast or snack on the go.
-All you need is some frozen fruits (pineapple chunks and fresh mango are perfect!), spinach, vanilla protein powder, water and milk to make this delicious mango pineapple smoothie recipe!
+With only a handful of ingredients, this pineapple mango green smoothie is the perfect way to have a quick breakfast or snack on the go.
+All you need is some frozen fruit (pineapple chunks and frozen mango are perfect!), fresh spinach, vanilla protein powder, water and milk to make this delicious mango pineapple smoothie recipe!
 The combination of tropical flavors and fresh fruit make this a household favorite among my homemade smoothies.
 Full recipe card below.

 This post contains affiliate links.
 Please see my full disclosure policy for more information.

-During the week I am not a big breakfast eater, so smoothies are one of my favorite ways to jump start my day with a healthy breakfast.
-A lot of smoothie recipes use Greek yogurt and fresh banana to create a thick smoothie, but this is not a yogurt smoothie or a banana smoothie.
-Which makes it a great option if you are allergic or don’t eat dairy.
-Nonetheless, it is an easy breakfast smoothie with natural ingredients for a boost of energy in the morning or as a refreshing drink on a hot summer day.
+If you are like me, sitting down for breakfast during the week normally doesn’t happen.
+But a quick tropical green smoothie is one of my favorite ways to jump start my day with wholesome ingredients.
+A lot of smoothie recipes use Greek yogurt and fresh banana to create a thick smoothie, but this creamy smoothie skips the usual suspects and uses mango chunks, fresh spinach, and pineapple instead.
+This is a great option if you are dairy free or are allergic to bananas.
+Regardless, it is an easy and healthy breakfast smoothie with natural ingredients for a boost of energy in the morning or as a refreshing drink on a hot summer day.

 Why You Will Love This Recipe

-- Easy: This is an easy recipe!
-There is no time consuming chopping involved here!
-While you can use fresh pineapple and mango, I prefer to use frozen fruits for convenience and then they also act as your ice cubes.
+- Easy – This is an easy recipe!
+There is no time consuming chopping involved here.
+While you can use fresh pineapple and fresh mango, its definitely not necessary.
+I actually prefer to use frozen fruits for convenience and because they don’t require extra ice cubes.

-- Taste: I know you might be afraid of the spinach, but I promise you can’t even taste it!
-This healthy mango pineapple smoothie tastes amazing and is full of tropical flavors.
-A delicious smoothie!
+- Taste – I know you might be afraid of the spinach, but the best part is you can’t even taste it!
+This green smoothie recipe is full of tropical flavors of mango and pineapple and you don’t even know the spinach is there except for the color.
+It truly is a delicious smoothie!

-- Filling: Many of the best tasting smoothies have a lot of added sugar from fruit juice and added sweeteners.
-This fruity smoothie gets all it’s flavor from fresh ingredients and is full of fiber keeping you full longer!
+- Filling – Many of the best tasting smoothies have a lot of added sugar from orange juice or other fruit juices full of added sweeteners.
+This fruity smoothie gets all its flavor from fresh ingredients, natural sugars, and is full of fiber keeping you full longer!

 Ingredients

-Protein Powder – This vanilla flavored organic plant based protein powder is my favorite.
+- Protein Powder – This vanilla flavored organic plant based protein powder is my favorite.
 I buy it at Costco, but they sell it on Amazon too.
 Not only does it have 21 grams of protein it has 5g of prebiotic + dietary fiber.
-It has a subtle oat taste which I think mixes well with my favorite smoothie recipes.
+It has a subtle oat taste which I think mixes well with healthy smoothie recipes.

-Spinach – This makes your creamy mango pineapple smoothie green (green in color and healthy ingredients).
+- Spinach – You can’t have a spinach smoothie without the spinach, now can you?
+This is what makes the green smoothie green (green in color and healthy ingredients).
 I know this option may not be for everyone, but it adds a lot of nutritional value and I promise you can’t even tell it’s in there!
-I usually add a few handfuls, about a cup packed down.
+I usually add a few handfuls of fresh or baby spinach, about a cup packed down.

-Get creative – Feel free to add extra fruits like frozen banana or passion fruit.
-Banana will make a really thick smoothie and passion fruit will make it taste like a tropical smoothie bowl.
+- Get Creative – Feel free to add extra fruits like frozen banana or passion fruit.
+Banana will make a really thick smoothie and passion fruit will make it taste like a tropical island drink!

 * Note to my readers.
 I strive to bring home cooks reliable recipes you can count on.
 Every recipe on this site is tested and made by me personally in my own kitchen and given to my harshest recipe tester critics for invaluable feedback.
 This site does not review its own recipes or participate in paid reviews nor does it purchase recipes and photos from third parties.
 Photos are taken of each recipe and not artificially generated.
 All reviews are real trustworthy reviews and if you make a recipe and have feedback, please feel free to contact me.